5 Signs Of A Bad Evaporator Coil and The Solutions

 Your HVAC Coil can build up with dirt and grime that keeps it from being operable.
 This grime can hold moisture around the coil leading to rust and degradation of the entire coil system.
 If your building is close to a highway sprayed with salt, it can get on your HVAC coils and lead to them rusting and deteriorating very quickly.

-4. Frozen Evaporator Coil
+4. Blocked Or Frozen Evaporator Coil

 A frozen evaporator coil is typically caused by weak airflow.
 Essentially the system is doing its job, but the air is not moving correctly through the unit.
 This can be caused by restricted airflow in the ductwork.
 Which means your ductwork needs to be cleaned in order for your HVAC system to work properly.

 It can also be caused by dirt build up in other areas of the HVAC system.
 We often find the issue after we thaw the frozen evaporator coil.
+A blocked condenser coil does not function properly.
+That is why it is so important to clean your AC unit.

 5. Crimped Evaporator Coil